szczyglis-dev/py-gpt/README.md

 - `Number of notepads`: Number of notepad tabs.
 Restart of the application is required for this option to take effect.

-- `Lock incompatible modes`: If enabled, the app will create a new context when switched to an incompatible mode within an existing context.

 - `Show tray icon`: Show/hide tray icon.
 Tray icon provides additional features like "Ask with screenshot" or "Open notepad".
 Restart of the application is required for this option to take effect.
 Default: True.

 - `Start minimized`: Enables minimized on start.
 Default: False.